 - Heart palpitations or the sensation of extra or skipped heartbeats

-- Light-headedness or fainting, especially during or after physical activity or after lying down for a period of time
+- Light-headedness or fainting, especially during or after physical activity or after lying down

 Diagnosing hypertrophic cardiomyopathy

-- A thorough review of your family medical history
+- Review of your family medical history

-- A detailed assessment of your symptoms
+- Detailed assessment of your symptoms

 Treatment for hypertrophic cardiomyopathy

 Our team works together to review your symptoms, heart function, age, health and needs.
 Your heart doctor then works with you to develop a customized treatment plan.